esxr/the-software-process/README.md

 # CSSE 3012 Notes
-Quickly search for information in open-book tests
+Quickly search for information in the subject.
+Better understanding and knowledge retention.

 ![](usage.png)